rainman-sian/virtualmind/README.md

 - Check my answer in [DateBucket.java](src/main/java/com/virtualmind/codingchallenge/utils/DateBucket.java) at javadoc section of `bucketsize` function

 - Refactored the method in [DateBucket.java](src/main/java/com/virtualmind/codingchallenge/utils/DateBucket.java) called `bucketSizeStreamsVersion` function

+#### - E

+> One of the most common patterns I have used lately is the "Addapter pattern".
+Mostly because my project uses a lot of third API endpoints; In some scenarios we use the data as it comes from the API, but in anothers, the data is expected in different form.

+> So, to solve this, we have defined a few Adapter interfaces, we adapt the data as to is expected for the different consumers we have.
+This is not a complex patter, but we have found it very useful and easy to maintain.